ICC Cricket World Cup 2023: Five things we learned in the group stage

 Perhaps it was against Australia, and all odds, when India were three down with two runs on the board while in pursuit of 200.

-Rohit was one of the three to go but the two left in the middle, Virat Kohli and KL Rahul, were calm and composed – and in the end magnificent.
+Sharma was one of the three to go, but the two left in the middle, Virat Kohli and KL Rahul, were calm and composed – and in the end magnificent.

 It was this six-wicket win in Chennai that said: the rest are in trouble.